Ecuador flag Ecuador Beach Holidays

 Ecuador is tourist-friendly but has some key cultural and legal rules:

-Carry a printed copy of your passport and entry stamp with you, as this is required by law.
+Always carry a printed copy of your passport, including the page with your photo and Ecuador entry stamp, as ID is required by law.

-Book taxis through your hotel or a known radio service, as using unregistered taxis significantly increases your risk of crime.
+Book taxis through your hotel or a known radio-dispatched service, as using unregistered taxis significantly increases your risk of crime.

 Bonus tips: